opulo-inc/docs/docs/guides/diy-v4/index.md

 # Introduction

-Welcome to the v4 LumenPnP Scratch-Build Guide!
+Welcome to the v4 LumenPnP DIY Build Guide!

-!!! danger "SCRATCH BUILD ONLY"
+!!! danger "DIY BUILD ONLY"
     This page is just for folks **building a LumenPnP from scratch or upgrading your machine!** If you bought a LumenPnP from Opulo's website, instead go to the [regular docs](/semi-assembly-4-0/).

 This guide is for folks that are interested in 1) building a LumenPnP from source, or 2) bought a parts or upgrade kit from Opulo.